 A 17-year-old street-wise smart alec from North America, Wheeler probably knows the least about matters about the environment but his heart in the right place.
 While he has been known to flirt with other women, he developed feelings for Linka.
 Wheeler's ring was the element of fire, used to create tiny bolts of lightning or create and direct small fires.

-This Loser Is You: Loser might be a bit of a strong word, but as the only white, American character on the team and a frequent victim of the need for an Idiot of the Week, it's hard not to see him as a stand-in for the sorts of first-world behaviors the show was built to try to change.
+This Loser Is You: Loser might be a bit of a strong word, but as the only white, American character on the team and a frequent victim of the need for a holder of the Strawman Ball, it's hard not to see him as a stand-in for the sorts of first-world behaviors the show was built to try to change.

 A 16-year-old ornithology expert from Eastern Europe, Linka is the team's no-nonsense strategist and computer expert.
 Linka likes to think logically, and use common sense when on missions, but has developed feelings for the impulsive Wheeler.
 Linka's ring was the element of wind, used to command it to swirl or gust, or create small tornadoes.